Queen Bee Syndrome in Women

-Queen bee syndrome is not recognized by professionals.
-However, there are many people that seek help to identify it and point out the behaviors that some women have based on competitiveness.
+Queen bee syndrome isn’t recognized by psychology manuals.
+However, there are many people that seek help to identify it and point out the behaviors that some women have, mostly based on competitiveness.

-In the hives, the queen bee has a protagonist role: she is surrounded by many male bees as well as females that are not fertile.
-This makes her feel greater than those around her, and this is a position that many women long for.
+In the hives, the queen bee has a protagonist role: she’s surrounded by many male bees, as well as females that aren’t fertile.
+This makes her the governess of those around her, and this is a position that many women long for.

-From a young age, we are taught to compete with those around us.
+From a young age, we’re taught to compete with those around us. self-esteem

 Because of this, when we try to improve ourselves, we don’t do it to better ourselves, but instead to show of.
-In reality, we often do it to be better than those around us so that they will be envious.
+In reality, we often do it to be better than those around us so that they’ll be envious.

 Queen bee syndrome: how to detect it

 In order to know if a woman has queen bee syndrome, you just have to focus on her behavior.
-On occasion, you may think that she has a big ego, that she is very competitive, or that she is envious.
+On occasion, you may think that she has a big ego, that she’s very competitive, or that she’s envious.
 However, if you take a closer look, there’s more:

 - Her eagerness to show off and put herself ahead of other regardless of the costs is evident.
 This could include losing friendships and building a very disconcerting passive-aggressive behavior.

-- She will try to make other women into her “subjects” to make herself stronger.
-By doing this, she will lower the self-esteem and moral of those she considers to be her enemies.
+- She’ll try to make other women into her “subjects” to make herself stronger.
+By doing this, she’ll lower the self-esteem and moral of those she considers to be her enemies.

-Women who suffer from queen bee syndrome need to trample and undermine the self esteem of those they consider to be their rivals.
-However, they do this because they do not feel confident in being able to reach their goals and see others as obstacles to them becoming leaders.
+Women who suffer from queen bee syndrome need to trample and undermine the self-esteem of those they consider to be their rivals.
+However, they do this because they don’t feel confident in being able to reach their goals and see others as obstacles to them becoming leaders.

-Because of this, in reality, they are projecting their insecurity onto other women.
+Because of this, in reality, they’re projecting their insecurities onto other wo men.
 By doing so, they’re trying to get the security that they’re lacking in a harmful manner.